gamesplay-js/gamesplay-js.github.io/README.md

-Simple single page application with vanilla javascript.
+Simple single page application made with JS for storing information about different games.
 The libraries used are lit-html and page.
 Back4app is used for the backend.
-The web app stores games.
 You can register.
 Logged users can add and edit new games and comments.